OpenZiti Zero Trust IoT

 Follow the instructions for installing ziti-edge-tunnel(zet) on Ubuntu here.
 Use jwt file saved (wifi-gateway.jwt) previously.

-Follow the instructions for installing zfw on arm64 here.
+Follow the instructions for installing zfw v0.7.0 or higher on arm64 here.

 Select tunnel in the last step i.e